camunda/camunda-docs/docs/components/best-practices/development/dealing-with-problems-and-exceptions.md

 <span className="callout">2</span>

-Provide a meaningful error message, as this will be displayed to a human operator once an incident is created ion Operate.
+Provide a meaningful error message, as this will be displayed to a human operator once an incident is created in Operate.

 Example in Node.js: